isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Enterprises in the M&O sector are to comply to measures for stipulated in this <a href="/images/Advisory - MO Sector (final 1 June 2020).pdf" target="_blank">document</a> [last updated on 1 Jun 20].

-You should also read the advisory for a safe and controlled restart of the M&O sector <a href="/images/Criteria - Shipyards (final 1 June 2020).pdf" target="_blank">here</a>.
+You should also comply to the COVID-Safe restart criteria for shipyards, resident contractors and common contractors (M&O) <a href="/images/Criteria - Shipyards (final 1 June 2020).pdf" target="_blank">here</a> [last updated on 27 Jun 20].

-To view FAQs for a safe and controlled restart of the M&O sector, click <a href="/images/FAQs for Restart of MO Sector (final 1 June 2020).pdf" target="_blank">here</a>.

 #### **Massage Establishments**